sjcjoosten/cs30/README.md

 This has not been tested yet, but we only used the standards that should be compatable with other LMS's.
 This means that the most likely answer is no, but it shouldn't be hard to fix either.

+### Why yet another exercise environment?

+As far as I'm aware, there aren't many exercise environments that work well with the variety preseent in Discrete Mathematics exercises.
+Environments I'm aware of either do well with formulas that work on basic calculators, or multiple-choice questions.
+I'm also a big fan of CalcCheck ( http://calccheck.mcmaster.ca/ ), but that environment is focussed on a single very particular kind of exercise: writing proofs.

 ## Installation